ryanatkn/fuz/contributing.md

 Fuz is ready to use in your own projects, with the major caveat that there will be a lot of breaking changes ahead.
-The code is significantly incomplete but I think it's stable enough to use if you're willing to keep up with the relatively fast-moving changelog.
+The code is significantly incomplete but I think it's stable enough to use if you're willing to keep up with the relatively fast-moving [changelog](CHANGELOG.md).
 See the dev channels in [Discord](https://discord.gg/YU5tyeK72X) and [GitHub issues](https://github.com/ryanatkn/fuz/issues).

 I'm open to PRs when they fit the project's design goals, which can be subtle and arbitrary.
-Feel free to open PRs for straightforward changes, but start with an issue for most PRs.
+Feel free to open PRs for straightforward changes, but please start with an issue or Discord discussion for most PRs.

 The code is permissively licensed, feel free to fork for your own needs.